 Devolution is a process of decentralisation which aims to put powers closer to the citizen so that local factors are better recognised in decision making.

 Following referendums in Scotland and Wales and the Good Friday Agreement, three devolution Acts were passed in 1998.
 The Acts established the devolved legislatures – the Scottish Parliament, National Assembly for Wales and Northern Ireland Assembly.
 The executives and legislatures are also known as the devolved administrations.

-The principles underpinning the relations between UK Government and devolved administrations in respect of the production of official statistics are set out in a Concordat on Statistics (pdf, 92KB), which was updated and signed in September 2016.
+The principles underpinning the relations between United Kingdom (UK) Government and devolved administrations in respect of the production of official statistics are set out in a Concordat on Statistics (PDF, 92KB), which was updated and signed in September 2016.

 The UK statistical system works together to meet the needs of multiple users including international organisations and the UK, devolved and local governments.

 The devolved administrations and UK government departments are all part of the UK statistical system.